Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Main theorems on solving linear systems

 \end{theorem}

 Another problem of interest when dealing with solutions of linear systems of equations is the computation of the norm of the inverse.
 This is obviously related to the stability of the problem.
 The task of computing the norm of the inverse of an operator can also be analysed in terms of the SCI, and that is the topic of the next theorem.
+Note that since our metric space is $\mathbb{R}$ with the usual metric, we have a notion of $\Sigma$ or $\Pi$ convergence.